Making a comment, suggestion or complaint

 For information please also see:

 We will acknowledge your complaint within five working days from the date of receipt and tell you how long it will take to give you a full reply.
-We try to respond quickly to complaints and will reply to you within 20 working days.
+We try to respond quickly to complaints and at Stage One we will reply to you within 10 working days of our acknowledgement, and at Stage Two, 20 working days of our acknowledgement.

 Wherever possible we will deal with your comments, suggestions and complaints in confidence.
 However, in order to investigate complaints thoroughly, it may be necessary to share details of what you say.